nasrinpathan/nasrinpathan/README.md

 - 💬 Ask me about my research.
 - 📫 How to reach me: Website.
 - 😄 Pronouns: Women
-- ⚡ Fun fact: One's i was walking around the ground taking turns for a morning walk holding a pencil.In the first round unknowing pencil fell to the ground.In the sencond round i found the lost pencil.
+- ⚡ Fun fact: One's i was walking around the ground taking turns for a morning walk holding a pencil.In the first round unknowing pencil fell to the ground.In the second round i found the pencil and realised it was mine.
 Moral-Walk on the same path to get back lost things😄.